bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     then [communicates the code to the user](#interaction-redirect) given by the AS in (2).

 4. The user's directs their browser to the user code URL.
-This URL is stable and can be communicated via the client's documentation, the AS documentation, or the client software itself.
-The client does not provide a mechanism to launch the user's browser at this URL.
+This URL is stable and can be communicated via the RC's documentation, the AS documentation, or the RC software itself.
+The RC does not provide a mechanism to launch the user's browser at this URL.
     The user enters the code communicated in (3) to the AS.
 The AS validates this code against a current request in process.